lindaniele/bus-wait-display/README.md

 To set up the project, you will need the following hardware components:

 - ESP8266 microcontroller
-- LCD display (compatible with the LiquidCrystal_I2C library)
+- LCD display (16x2 or similar, compatible with the LiquidCrystal_I2C library)
 - Jumper wires
 - Breadboard (optional, for prototyping)
 - Power supply or battery pack (if not powered through USB)